-Music has long been a point of reference in Johnson's work but this is his first true collaboration with a musician.
-He was introduced to Antoine Baldwin, a young musician also known as Audio is, by a firend who knew he liked jazz, "Listening to Antoine playing so beautifully helped me understand how this piece was to be brought to life," says Johnson, who had been working towards a sculpture like this but without a sonic component.
-When he heard Antoine's piano playing - which is its own modern sound but seems to nod to the improvisation and spontaneity of jazz, the sweeping melodies of Chopin; the more ominous passages in Beethoven; the discordant insistence of Shostakovich - Johnson had a realisation."
-I really needed to put him in the centre of the sculpture; I needed to build it around him and his music.
-I needed to make it a home for this piano and this pianits."
-Listening to Baldwin and other musicians perform inside the sculpture has been "very spiritual", sughtherson.
-"Being musical has such a profound effect on so many of us."
+Music has long been a point of reference in Johnson's work but this is his first true collaboration with a musi-cian.
+He was introduced to Antoine Baldwin, a young musician also known as Audio 18.8, by a friend who knew he liked jaz, "Listening to Antoine playing so beaulifully helped me understand how this piece was to be brough to life," says Johnson, who had been working towards a sculpture like his but without a sonic component.
+When he heard Antoine's plant playing - which is its own modern sound but seems to nod to the improvisation and spontaneity of jazz, the sweeping melodies of Chopin the heard Antoine's plant - which is its own more ominous passages in Beethoven, the discordant insistence of Shostakovich - Johnson had a realisation.
+"Teally needed to put him in the centre of the sculpture to make it a home for this plant and wither music.
+Inceded to make it a home for this plant and site musicians perform sphotnes.
 The collaboration also allows him to take a step back from the authorship of his work.
-"To watch it being performed is a moment in which I get to become a witness.
+"To watch it being performed is a moment in which I get to become a winness.
 Most often, you're just the maker.
-Everyone is wincessing you when they witness the work, whereas you never get to see it with fresh eyes," says Johnson, "Now, I get to appreciate it.
+Everyone is winnessing you when they witness the work, whereas you never get to see it with fresh eyes, "say Johnson.
+"Now, I get to appreciate it.
 And that is very liberating."